 A-B Tech has partnered with Higher One to disburse financial aid refunds.
-After you have registered for classes you will be sent a debit card in the mail that will be in a green envelope.
-Do not throw this away because you will need it to set up your refund preference.
-You have three options for how you can receive your refund.
+After you’ve registered for classes, you’ll be sent a Higher One debit card in the mail that will be in a green envelope.
+Once you receive your Higher One card, you’ll need to set up your preference for how you want to receive your refund.
+You have three options for how you can receive your refund:

 1. Set up a Higher One account and have your money put on the Higher One debit card.